yogiyiorgos/rock-paper-scissors/README.md

 # rock-paper-scissors
-Assigned project for The Odin Project
+Assigned project from The Odin Project